OlegBadunenko/didnp/stata.md

 # Stata codes coming soon.

-The Stata codes are not ready yet.
-Please visit this cite later.
+The Stata codes are not yet ready for download.
+Please check back later.

-If you are interested in the codes for R, you can find information and illustration at https://olegbadunenko.github.io/didnp.
+If you’re interested in the R codes, you can find information and illustrations at https://olegbadunenko.github.io/didnp.